-More scrutiny expected for Marine Corps after fatal disaster at sea
+More scrutiny expected for Marine Corps after fatal, ‘preventable’ disaster at sea

 The Marine Corps has not detailed what those other punishments included, or if anyone will be court-martialed.
 In the investigation report, Lt.
 Gen. Steven Rudder, the commanding general of Marine Corps Forces Pacific, recommended that several Marines receive “administrative or disciplinary action" for dereliction in the performance of duties, including the former commander of 3rd Assault Amphibian Battalion, the company commander removed from his job last fall, and the platoon commander of the AAVs involved.

 A senior officer involved in the case, Maj.
 Gen. Robert Castellvi, also “bears some responsibility” in the disaster for not ensuring that the Marines received all necessary training, Rudder found.
+The AAV platoon had not received required screening known as a Marine Corps Combat Readiness Evaluation.

 But Castellvi was not disciplined because the Marines involved had been transferred to serve under Bronzi, and Bronzi was the senior Marine officer on hand.
 Castellvi has since become the Marine Corps inspector general.
 Wood said that he was chosen because he was the best qualified officer for the job.